 The simplest way to avoid an audit is to simply lodge a correct FBT return.
 The FBT year ends on the 31st March, if you have failed to lodge an FBT return this year, then expect an ATO letter soon.
 The ATO’s resources are extensive, they are able to crosscheck your tax return across government databases, public information and ATO benchmarked data.

-To ensure that your FBT return is completed correctly, we recommend you sit down and have a chat with one of our experienced accountants on the Gold Coast.
+To ensure that your FBT return is completed correctly, we recommend having a chat to one of our experienced accountants.
+Get in touch with us here or give the office a call on 07 5598 3800.